microsoft/ai-developer/Labs/lab-07.md

 - Task 2: Create and import the Image Generation Plugin

 ## Task 1: Deploy a DALL-E model

+In this task, you will explore different flow types in Azure AI Foundry by deploying a DALL-E model to generate images from text prompts.

 1. Navigate to [Azure AI Foundry](https://ai.azure.com/) portal.
 1. Click on **Models + endpoints (1)** under **My assets** in the left pane and then click on **+ Deploy model**, followed by **Deploy Base model (2)**.